-I therefore don't think that Options' argument on this point is relevant to its obligations under the Principles to decide whether or not to accept an application to open a SIPP in the first place or to execute the instruction to make the Store First investment i.e. to proceed with the application.
+I, therefore, don't think that Options' argument on this point is relevant to its obligations under the Principles to decide whether or not to accept an application to open a SIPP in the first place.
+Or to execute the instruction to make the investments.

-The indemnity
+The indemnities

-The indemnity sought to confirm that Mr C was aware the investment was high risk, had taken his own advice, and would not hold Options responsible for any liability resulting from the investment.
-The FSA's 2009 review said that SIPP operators should, as an example of good practice, be: "Routinely identifying instances of execution-only clients who have signed disclaimers taking responsibility for investment decisions and gathering and analysing data regarding the aggregate volume of such business."
-With this in mind, I think Options ought to have been cautious about accepting Mr C's application even though he had signed the indemnity.
+The indemnities sought to confirm that Ms B was aware the investments were high risk, had taken her own advice, and would not hold Options responsible for any liability resulting from the investment.
+But the FSA's 2009 review said that SIPP operators should, as an example of good practice, be: "Routinely identifying instances of execution-only clients who have signed disclaimers taking responsibility for investment decisions and gathering and analysing data regarding the aggregate volume of such business."